wmde/wbaas-deploy/README.md

 **Note: This is a work in progress**

-Once everyting is running, you should be able to see the pods.
+Once everything is running, you should be able to see the pods.

 ```sh
 kubectl --context minikube-wbaas get pods -A